-Her photographs have been featured in all major media in Denmark and the largest newspapers in England and also a number of other European countries have discussed her art project, which has now been seen by more than 50 million people in over 30 other countries (see CV).
+Her pictures (Female Beauty) have been featured in all major media in Denmark and the largest newspapers in England and also a number of other European countries have discussed her art project, which has now been seen by more than 56 million people in over 30 other countries (see CV).

-Her "Female Beauty" project shows a series of photographs of ordinary women, shown naked in nature, to tell the message that all women have infinite beauty, if we just dare to find it and share it with others, says Mathilde.
+The message of "Female Beauty" which shows a series of photographs of ordinary naked women in nature, is that all women have infinite beauty, if we just dare to find it and share it with others.

 In 2017, the Royal Danish Embassy in Tokyo paid Mathilde Grafström's plane ticket to Japan, so she could bring "Female Beauty" to the country and photograph Japanese women.
 Together with the plain ticket, she received a letter of recommendation from the Royal Danish Embassy, which recognizes her success in Denmark and abroad together with the importance of the project.

 The art exhibition “Nude in The Public Space” at Nytorv in 2016 was opened by Minister of Culture Bertel Haarder, who among other things. said: